George Floyd protests in New York City: Woman shoved to the ground (May 29, 2020)

-On May 29, an NYPD officer violently shoved a 20-year-old woman to the ground at a protest near Barclays Center in Brooklyn.
+On May 29, NYPD Police Officer Vincent D'Andraia violently shoved Dounya Zayer, 20, to the ground as she marched with a protest in Brooklyn.
 A reporter for Newsweek recorded a mobile phone video of the act which went viral after it was shared online.
-It depicts the officer calling the woman a "bitch" and shoving her with both hands after she asked about his order to get out of the street.
-The woman said that she suffered a concussion and seizures.
-The officer was suspended without pay.
-The Brooklyn District Attorney's Office charged him with misdemeanor assault, criminal mischief, harassment and menacing -- the first and only officer to be criminally charged for actions taken during the protests.
+It depicts the D'Andraia calling Zayer a "bitch" and shoving her with both hands after she asked about his order to get out of the street.
+Zayer said that she suffered a concussion and seizures.
+D'Andraia was suspended without pay.
+The Brooklyn District Attorney's Office charged him with misdemeanor assault, criminal mischief, harassment and menacing—the first and only officer to be criminally charged for actions taken during the protests.
 The charges were met with criticism by police union leader Patrick Lynch, who argued the officer's "boss sent him out there, to do a job, was put in a bad situation during a chaotic time".
-Brooklyn Criminal Court dismissed the charges as part of a restorative justice program with the victim's consent.
-The victim also sued the NYPD, resulting in a settlement of $387,000, of which the officer was responsible for paying $3,000.
+Brooklyn Criminal Court dismissed the charges as part of a restorative justice program with the Zayer's consent.
+Zayer also sued the NYPD, resulting in a settlement of $387,000, of which D'Andraia was responsible for paying $3,000.